levoxtrip/PKB/docs/topics/learn.md

 Build the fundamentals and practise them over and over.

 What are the patterns that get used in this framework.

+## Projects
+Expand your knowledge by working on projects!
+Go from projects to projects learning new things that you think are cool and interesting.

+Experimentation and exploration.
+Fun hobby projects.

+Look between connections between these fields and look for there applications.

+Write a lot of code and continously try to improve.

+Constantly push yourself to learn more and more

 ## Curiosity